devanshdeveloper/json-to-html/README.md

 This project is licensed under the MIT License.

 ## Contributing
 Contributions are welcome!
-If you would like to contribute to json-to-html, feel free to submit a pull request or file an issue.
+If you would like to contribute to @devanshdeveloper/json-to-html, feel free to submit a pull request or file an issue.

 ## Contact
 If you have any questions or issues, feel free to reach out via the GitHub repository or open an issue.